 - Conducting parental outreach and education about physical activity and sedentary behaviour so that efforts translate from school to home.

 Pause to Play Challenge: The Pause to Play Challenge includes resources for you to challenge everyone to reduce their screen time, increase physical activity levels and improve healthy balanced eating and sleep.

 Have a Ball: Have a Ball has information related to the importance of physical activity for the healthy development of children ages 0–6, with over 100 fun and simple games and activities designed to get children active.

 Jiggi Jump: Have a Ball has information related to the importance of physical activity for the healthy development of children ages 0–6, with over 100 fun and simple games and activities designed to get children active.

 PlaySport: Teaching Kids Games by Playing Games: PlaySport allows you to search for activities based on the equipment you have, the skills you want to teach, the complexity of the game or the space you have available.
 Activities are fun and adaptable to every skill level.
 Also available in French.

-A Tool for Every Parent and A Tool for Everyone Working with Children and Youth: These resources provide evidence based information to help parents and other adults have a positive impact on a child’s physical activity, healthy eating, body image and self-esteem.
+A Tool for Parenting Children and A Tool for Working with Children and Teens: These resources provide evidence based information to help parents and other adults have a positive impact on a child’s physical activity, healthy eating, body image and self-esteem.
 These resources focus on empowering children; promoting health, not weight; being a positive role model through words and actions; promoting healthy eating and physical activity in a positive way; and providing encouragement and opportunities for everyone.